nguyenpham00/Vscode-java-wiki/Troubleshooting.md

 Here are a few instructions to help troubleshoot vscode-java.

+## Clean the workspace directory
+In some occasions, deleting the Java Language Server workspace directory is helpful to go back to a clean slate.
+Generally speaking, on the different platforms, the VS Code user workspace storage area can be found under these locations :

+- Windows : `%APPDATA%\Code[ - Variant]\User\workspaceStorage\`
+- MacOS : `$HOME/Library/Application Support/Code[ - Variant]/User/workspaceStorage/`
+- Linux : `$HOME/.config/Code[ - Variant]/User/workspaceStorage/`

+**New in 0.33.0**

+You can clean the workspace directory in the following way:

+- Open the command palette (F1)
+- select `Java: Clean the Java Language Server Workspace`
+- select `Restart and delete` from the confirmation prompt

+## Clean the workspace directory
+In some occasions, deleting the Java Language Server workspace directory is helpful to go back to a clean slate.
+Generally speaking, on the different platforms, the VS Code user workspace storage area can be found under these locations :

+- Windows : `%APPDATA%\Code[ - Variant]\User\workspaceStorage\`
+- MacOS : `$HOME/Library/Application Support/Code[ - Variant]/User/workspaceStorage/`
+- Linux : `$HOME/.config/Code[ - Variant]/User/workspaceStorage/`

+**New in 0.33.0**

+You can clean the workspace directory in the following way:

+- Open the command palette (F1)
+- select Java: Clean the Java language server workspace
+- click Restart and delete

 ## Enable logging
 When the Java extension fails to work as expected, reading the logs is quite often a good way to understand what the problem is.
 The Java extension for VS Code is composed of 2 main parts, the client (VS Code) and the server (eclipse.jdt.ls), which means important information can be logged on both components.